 Apart from positioning and angling your panels in order to capture as much light energy as possible, there is more.

-The inherent characteristics of solar cells results in current produced by a particular light level being virtually constant upto a voltage of 0.4 volts.
-A solar panel with a nominal voltage of 24 volts would normally have 72 cells, resulting a constant current upto 28.8 volts.
+The inherent characteristics of solar cells results in current produced by a particular light level being virtually constant up to a voltage of 0.4 volts.
+A solar panel with a nominal voltage of 24 volts would normally have 72 cells, resulting a constant current up to 28.8 volts.
 Above this voltage, current drops off rapidly, resulting in maximum power output being produced at around 28.8 volts.
+However, below this voltage the power output will be proportionally lower, due to the current remaining constant (power = voltage x current).

 When the panel is connected to the battery via a simple charge regulator, the voltage will be pulled down to near that of the battery.
 The result is that the panel will only be able to produce it's maximum power when the battery is near to being fully charged.